Engineering College Leadership

 Erin Mulrooney joined Cornell in 2016 after leaving the University of Chicago where she served as the assistant vice president for strategic resources and chief operating officer for facilities services.
 Prior to the University of Chicago, she spent 16 years at the University of Pennsylvania, ultimately serving in an administrative and financial officer role.
 Mulrooney holds a Master of Science degree in organizational dynamics from the University of Pennsylvania.

-Associate Dean for Alumni Affairs and Development
+Associate Dean of Alumni Affairs and Development

 Associate Dean for Student Services

-184 Frank H T Rhodes Hall
+184 Frank H. T. Rhodes Hall

 Miranda Swanson oversees the offices of undergraduate admissions, advising, engineering learning initiatives, the registrar and the career center.
 She works with the dean, associate deans and faculty to prioritize the college’s undergraduate goals, programs and initiatives.
 Miranda came to Cornell from the University of Chicago where she spent 16 years working in student affairs, most recently serving as Dean of Students in the Physical Sciences Division.
 Miranda holds a Masters of Arts in Humanities from the University of Chicago.